thekoushikdurgas/appointmentbackend/docs/api/export.md

 ## Rate Limiting

 Currently, there are no rate limits on export endpoints.
-However, exports are processed synchronously, so large exports may take longer to complete.
+Exports are processed asynchronously in the background, so large exports will not block the API.
 Consider implementing client-side rate limiting for production use.

 ---

 ## Best Practices

+1. **Poll for Status**: After creating an export, use the Get Export Status endpoint to poll for completion.
+Poll every 2-5 seconds until status becomes `completed` or `failed`.

-1. **Store Download URLs**: Save the `download_url` from the create response immediately, as it cannot be regenerated without creating a new export.
+2. **Store Export IDs**: Save the `export_id` and `job_id` from the create response immediately for tracking purposes.

-2. **Handle Expiration**: Check the `expires_at` timestamp and download the file before it expires.
+3. **Handle Expiration**: Check the `expires_at` timestamp and download the file before it expires.
 If expired, create a new export.

-3. **Error Handling**: Implement proper error handling for failed exports.
+4. **Error Handling**: Implement proper error handling for failed exports.
 Check the `status` field and handle `failed` status appropriately.
+Use `error_message` for detailed error information.

+5. **Progress Tracking**: Use the `progress_percentage` and `estimated_time` fields from the status endpoint to show progress to users.

-4. **Large Exports**: For large numbers of contacts, consider batching exports or implementing pagination on the client side.
+6. **Large Exports**: For large numbers of contacts, consider using chunked exports or implementing pagination on the client side.

+7. **Cancellation**: Allow users to cancel long-running exports using the Cancel Export endpoint.

-5. **File Storage**: Downloaded CSV files should be stored securely on the client side if needed for later use, as the download URL expires after 24 hours.
+8. **File Storage**: Downloaded CSV files should be stored securely on the client side if needed for later use, as the download URL expires after 24 hours.